 Other Projects

-Our group has also worked on a variety of other research topics including the formation and evolution of stellar clusters and supermassive black holes.
+Our group has also worked on a variety of other research topics, including the formation and evolution of stellar clusters and supermassive black holes.
 We have also run simulations of both galaxy mergers and galaxies forming in a full cosmological setting.